sachin19183/sachin19183.github.io/categories.md

 ---
 layout: default
-title: Knowledge Index
+title: Knowledge repository Index
 permalink: /categories/
 ---

-# 🧠 KS Knowledge Repository
+# 🧠 Knowledge Repository

-Welcome to my structured tech knowledge hub.
+Welcome to my tech knowledge hub.
+I have tried to document my learnings in hope that it benefits you in your learningjourney.
-Browse my notes and learnings by domain.
+You can browse my notes and learnings by domain.

 ---